Bonsai defoliation (leaf-cutting)

 - After bonsai leaf cutting in summer, it is easier to wiring a bonsai.
 The bonsai wire can stay on the tree until next spring

-Bonsai defoliation (or leaf cut) - how is it function ?
+Bonsai defoliation - how is it function ?

-- The best period for defoliation of bonsai is in the middle of the growing season (June - Juli)
+- The best period for defoliation is in the middle of the growing season (June - Juli)

-- Partial leaf cutting: All leaves and shoot tips on a branch of a bonsai tree are removed
+- Partial leaf cutting: All leaves and shoot tips on a branch are removed

-- Complete leaf cut: All leaves and shoot tips on the bonsai are removed
+- Complete leaf cut: All leaves and shoot tips on the tree are removed

 - Remove everything at once or first 50% and after 14 days the rest